KingKebs/E-commerce-Shopping-cart/ecommerce-shoppingcart/README.md

-This Shopping Cart project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 The ecommerce Shopping cart functions on the checkout stage of the client.

 1. client confirms purchases and will be advised of any discounts applicable to purchase.